WHAT MAKES US UNIQUE?

 Partnerships for Permanence (P4P) is not just an organization.
 We are a family of former foster youth and adoptees coming together to fulfill our mission of raising awareness and actively working to improve the child welfare system!

-Her goal in starting Partnerships for Permanence was to shift the approach from using the stories of these youth as a tool, to putting those [now] young leaders at the decision-making table to help transform the child welfare system.
+Our founder’s goal in starting Partnerships for Permanence was to shift the approach from using the stories of these youth as a tool, to putting those [now] young leaders at the decision-making table to help transform the child welfare system.
 She also wanted to build in a system of support for young people aging out of the foster care system so they would feel supported in their next steps of transitioning into adulthood.

 WHAT KEEPS US UP AT NIGHT?